 After 17 tax credits in law school, this is a topic which interests me and on which I can write a few pages.
 For informational purposes only, I will attempt to provide a simple, general answer here in just a few paragraphs.
 You should not rely on this information and you should consult a CPA, accountant or tax professional regarding your specific circumstances before settling your case or before filing your tax return if you have already signed a release and settled your case.

 IRC section 104(a)(2) addresses income exclusions for taxation of personal injury lawsuit settlement payments, which includes New York motorcycle accidents.
-Money paid for property damage and medical bills is not taxable because it is offset by a loss.
+Money paid for property damage and medical bills are not taxable because it is offset by a loss.
 Likewise, money paid for “pain and suffering” in settlement of a personal injury claim is generally not taxable because it is compensation for a loss which is intended to make you whole again.

 When is money paid to settle a personal injury claim taxable?